sophgo/tpu-mlir/docs/quick_start/source_en/06_tflite.rst

 Compile the TFLite model
 ========================

-This chapter takes the ``lite-model_mobilebert_int8_1.tflite`` model as an example to introduce how to compile and transfer a TFLite model to run on the BM1684X TPU platform.
+This chapter takes the ``lite-model_mobilebert_int8_1.tflite`` model as an example to introduce how to compile and transfer a TFLite model to run on the BM1684X platform.

 This chapter requires the tpu_mlir python package.